trailofbits/testing-handbook/content/docs/languages/rust/20-dynamic-analysis.md

 Once you have the unit tests written and all of them pass, let’s improve on them.

-{{< hint info >}}
-To speed up the CI pipeline, use [`cargo-line-test`](https://github.com/trailofbits/cargo-line-test).
-It executes only the tests that exercise modified files and lines.
-It may be especially useful when using advanced but slow testing methods described later in this section.
-{{< /hint >}}

 ## Randomization

 ### Test order shuffling